vepeti/Jellyfish/README.md

 ```

 ## Conditions
 Jellyfish supports basic conditional blocks in template.
 If the condition's final value is true, the content between the {{ if }} and {{ endif }} will be printed to the output.
 Else print nothing.
-Optionally you can use else statement.
-In this case, the string between {{ else }} and {{ endif }} will be printed.
+Optionally you can use elseif and else statements.
+In these case, the string between {{ elseif }} blocks or {{ else }} and {{ endif }} will be printed, like any programming languages.
 In the condition section, the engine uses the PHP's eval() function, so you can use simple tests, like (10>2), or built-in PHP functions.
 Of course, you can test your template variables and array elements too.
 The conditional blocks have a special synthax.
 See below:
 The condition blocks are not sensitive to whitespaces.
 Note: The nested conditions actually doesn't work.